Movies are an inseparable part of our entertainment world. Movies can make us laugh, cry and can make us scared.

 Learning: Plan your retirement in advance rather than depending on anyone else.

 This movie is a perfect example of the consequences that we will have to face if we ignore to plan for retirement.

 In the movie, Amitabh Bachchan spent everything, including provident fund and on education and other needs of his four sons.
 But when he retired, he had nothing to back him up, and none of the sons was ready to look after him and his wife.

 The movie teaches us a financial lesson that everyone should always plan for retirement instead of relying on children.
 With the increasing longevity and rising medical expenses, the need to do retirement planning has increased.
 Consider the inflation factor while planning for retirement.
 Give the priority to your retirement kitty.
 This will also make your children financially independent.

 Live your life proudly and independently.

 Movies are not real.
-It’s just a story, but there are a lot of financial lessons that can be learned from them which are real, practical as well as logical.
+It’s just a story, but there are a lot of financial lessons that can be learnt from them which are real, practical as well as logical..